modlr-the-corporate-performance-cloud/MODLR-Process-Examples/README.md

 # MODLR-Process-Examples
-This repository hosts a growing collection of sample process scripts for common MODLR functions both in processes and as part of application server side scripts.
+This repository hosts a growing collection of sample process scripts for common [MODLR](https://modlr.co) functions both in processes and as part of application server side scripts.
+More documentation on Processes can be found at [MODLR Documentation](https://docs.modlr.co)

 ## Utility Processes
 Utility processes can be copied into new Processes so that you can call them from your processes and server pages to make development of new models easier.